Stellar cooling limits on KK gravitons and dark dimensions: SN 1987A

 Additionally, we exclude the central regions of the supernova profiles where the pion chemical potential exceeds $120\,{\rm MeV}$ because the pions are close to condensation in these regions, and both the vacuum dispersion relation and Eq.~\eqref{eq:Epi} are expected to be unreliable.

 The first of these two approaches is expected to be conservative, whereas the second is an uncontrolled extrapolation, although it appears to agree well with data in the regimes where comparisons are possible.
 In combination, they are expected to offer a reasonable estimate of the uncertainties and of the range in which the result from a full analysis would likely lie.
+Given the uncertainties, the limits we quote in the abstract and the start of this section are obtained from the first approach (see Appendix F of Ref.~\cite{Fiorillo:2025gnd} for a detailed useful discussion, and for Ref.~\cite{Fore:2023gwv} recent related work).
 As a further cross-check, we have taken the total baryon density and temperature profiles from simulations and computed the neutron, proton, and pion abundances predicted by the virial-inspired model (imposing charge neutrality and beta equilibrium), as in Ref.~\cite{Fore:2019wib}.
 This yields limits that are consistent with the second approach.

 The results in Table~\ref{tab:supernova limits} show that the corrected pion dispersion relation leads to a moderate strengthening of the bounds.
 However, the difference between the profiles is more important, primarily due to the higher temperature of the $25M_\odot$ progenitor.
 Consequently, in the future it may be useful to revisit our approach of evaluating the emission only at a single moment rather than through the first few seconds of cooling.
 This would require making use of profiles from three-dimensional simulations, since the spherically symmetric ones we utilise do not successfully produce explosions.